grepdisc/communitycanvases/_pages/signalboxes_niagara_metals.md

 submitted by the artist and approved by Community Canvases and [Niagara Metals](https://www.niagarametals.com) which sponsors this artistic endeavor.

+> At Niagara Metals, we are committed to environmental sustainability, responsible recycling practices, and being actively involved in our communities.
+As a local scrap metal recycling company, we are essential to a greener future of less waste.
+We raise awareness of metal recycling and we make sure the public knows that we are ready to pay you for your recycled metal.
+Community members get paid as they contribute to reducing waste and preserving our precious resources.
+Together, we can all keep metal out of the landfill.
+Our community engagement efforts are focused on removing barriers to recycling and engaging individuals, businesses and organizations in working together to protect our environment.

 **THE LOCATION** – for this current project, the electrical Signal Boxes to be wrapped are at the following locations:
 1. Hertel Avenue and Elmwood Avenue